openvinotoolkit/anomalib/docs/blog/tec/README.md

 **Additional Info**

 Not only does Anomalib classify whether a part is defected or not, it can also be used to segment the defects as well.
-To do this, simply add a folder called “ground_truth” at the same directory level as the “good” and “bad” folders.
-This folder should contain masked images of the images in the “bad” folder, where white pixels denote where the defects are occurring.
-Populate the mask field in the config file with “ground_truth” and change the task to segmentation to see Anomalib segment defects.
+To do this, simply add a folder called _mask_ at the same directory level as the _good_ and _colour_ folders.
+This folder should contain binary images for the defects in the _colour_ folder.
+Here, the white pixels represent the location of the defect.
+Populate the mask field in the config file with `mask` and change the task to segmentation to see Anomalib segment defects.
 ```
-example_dataset
+Hazelnut_toy
+├── colour
+│  ├── 00.jpg
-├── bad
+│  ├── 01.jpg
+│  ...
 ├── good
+│  ├── 00.jpg
+│  ├── 01.jpg
-└── ground_truth
+└── mask
+   ├── 00.jpg
+   ├── 01.jpg
+   ...
 ```

 Here is an example of the generated results for a toy dataset containing Hazelnut with colour defects.